-From time to time, Semler Brossy provides the compensation committee with market and peer group data for comparison purposes, such as to compare equity and pay mix practices.
+From time to time, Semler Brossy provides the Compensation Committee with market and peer group data for comparison purposes, such as to compare equity and pay mix practices.
 Semler Brossy does not provide, and the board does not utilize, regular compensation benchmarks in its compensation determinations.
-The firms included in the peer group used for these limited purposes in 2020 included: FTI Consulting, Evercore ISI, SEI Investments, FactSet, Morningstar, Resources Connection, PJT Partners, CRA International, MSCI, Houlihan Lokey, Moelis & Company, and Envestnet.
+The firms included in the peer group used for these limited purposes in 2021 included: FTI Consulting, Evercore ISI, SEI Investments, FactSet, Morningstar, Resources Connection, PJT Partners, CRA International, MSCI, Houlihan Lokey, Moelis & Company and Envestnet.
+In 2022, Semler Brossy revised the peer group used for such limited purposes to consist of: LPL Financial Holdings, Stifel Financial, Evercore ISI, Affiliated Managers Group, Houlihan Lokey, SEI Investments, Morningstar, FactSet, Moelis & Company, Envestnet, PJT Partners and Virtus Investment Partners.